 50. Heartbeat (Chase & Status Remix) – Nneka

 I have Pandora to thank for helping me to discover Nneka.
 I love how her music is a wonderful mesh of styles (neosoul, African/Nigerian, hiphop).
 Plus her vocals are just aching, yet also soaring.
 I like the original ‘Heartbeat’, but this mix takes the song to a level that’s just in-your-face with its awesomeness.
-The guitars, the keyboards, the thumping beat along Nneka’s vocals just makes this an epic music moment that is worth numerous repeats.
+The guitars, the keyboards, the thumping beat along with Nneka’s vocals just makes this an epic music moment that is worth numerous repeats.

 49. Broken Halos – Chris Stapleton